 This will also work with cloth wipes, for those of us that use them.
 It heats from the top, so the ones on top are always nice and warm.

-It has a night light that can be turned off, making it nice to use for late-night diaper changes.
-Don’t think that it functions as an actual night light, though; it’s really only bright enough to be able to locate the unit in the dark.
+It has a night light that can be turned off, making it pleasant to use for late-night diaper changes.
+Don’t think that it functions as an actual night light, though; it’s only bright enough to be able to locate the unit in the dark.
 The upside is that it’s not going to disturb your baby at night.

 Like the Prince Lionheart, you should only put a portion of the wipes in at any given time, and store the rest in a ziploc bag.

-The way these machines work, it’s really the best way to use them and make sure the wipes won’t dry out or start to develop bacteria.
+The way these machines work, it’s the best way to use them and make sure the wipes won’t dry out or start to develop bacteria.

 Runner Up: Prince Lionheart Ultimate Wipes Warmer

 The way these work is with a sponge (they call it a “pillow”) that sits at the bottom of the unit holding in water to keep the wipes moist and warm.
-Unlike other brands of warmers, Prince Lionheart seems to be the only one that has a replaceable pillow, and you really should be replacing it every once in a while to make sure it stays clean and there is no bacterial growth.
+Unlike other brands of warmers, Prince Lionheart seems to be the only one that has a replaceable pillow, and you really should be replacing it every once in a while to make sure it stays clean, and there is no bacterial growth.

-The ideal way to use a warmer like this is to not pack it completely full; put in maybe 1/3rd of the pack of wipes in at a time, and put the rest in a ziploc bag.
+The ideal way to use a warmer like this is not to pack it completely full; put in maybe 1/3rd of the pack of wipes in at a time, and put the rest in a ziploc bag.
 This will make sure the bottom wipes stay fresh and don’t turn brown, which is always a risk in a baby wipe warmer.

-There are other Prince Lionheart warmers on the market, but I couldn’t really recommend them.
+There are other Prince Lionheart warmers on the market, but I couldn’t recommend them.
 They have various issues that just aren’t worth dealing with, but the Ultimate wipes warmer is a great machine that you should be happy with.